In our Creative Inspirations series, Admind’s employees discuss what inspires them in their everyday life. This time it’s our PX Specialist, Anna Miś.

 I’m sure those who know me, expect me to write about gliders and planes.
 Just imagine yourself piloting a glider: floating in the air, high up in the sky, surrounded by stunning views.
 Complete peace and silence.
 That’s inspiring, isn’t it?
 I could also write how inspiring it is to smell hot grease, feel horsepower and hear the sound of the engine when pushing the throttle in the plane.
 That’s all definitely extraordinary and fabulous.
 These moments give strength, joy, and even happiness.
 But no inspiration at all.

 Or maybe you expect me to write about baking?
 How you can create delicious sweets using the simplest products.
-From chocolate cookies to extraordinary sophisticated cakes, just by mixing, kneading, whisking (with all your heart).
+From chocolate cookies to extraordinarily sophisticated cakes, just by mixing, kneading, whisking (with all your heart).
 Magic, but no inspiration.
-And yes, this is my foodporn photo of cupcakes 😉
+And yes, this is my foodporn photo of cupcakes ?

 Long story short: if there’s no problem, just let me know and I’ll find some (I don’t have many commissions though).
 Let’s find them and fight them together!